Protect Our Produce

 Apply Newton’s third law to design a solution that harvests produce from a tree, without causing damage from collision.

-- Review the activity brief in the Pupil Material section of this lesson.
+- Review the activity brief in the Student Material section of this lesson.

-- Print one activity brief per pupil group.
+- Print one activity brief per student group.

 - If necessary, pre-teach related vocabulary words or concepts.

-- If necessary, pre-teach the tutorial activities in the Start section of the LEGO® Education SPIKETM App to familiarise your pupils with the hardware and programming.
+- If necessary, pre-teach the tutorial activities in the Start section of the LEGO® Education SPIKETM App to familiarise your students with the hardware and programming.

 - Review the lesson plan and consider how to effectively manage the materials for your class.
 In particular, consider:

 - When to distribute the activity briefs, brick sets, hardware and devices

 - Whether to remove the building instructions booklet from the LEGO® Education BricQ Motion Prime Set

 (whole class, 5+ minutes)